da-gohil/html-css-lab/Sort My Spot/ReadME.txt

- include all the tags used
+Sort My Spot 🎉

-Webpage Name:- Sort My spot - An online guestlist reservation platform for nightclubs
+Overview - Sort My Spot is a dynamic online guest list reservation website designed for nightclubs and concerts.
+This project aims to revolutionize the nightlife industry by providing a seamless and hassle-free reservation experience for users. 🎟️🎶

 1) <html lang="en"> -- To define the language of the website
 2) <head> -- To define the contents of HTML page in Head part